sudsfsp/assignment-project/Codebook.md

-### Project Discription
+### Project Description

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Each person performed six activities (**walking,** **walkingUpstairs**, **walkingDownstairs**, **sitting,** **standing**, **laying**) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ### Variable Description

 The variable selected for this dataset come from the accelerometer from the Samsung Galaxy S Smartphone.
 The time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.

-**1.  subjectID:** The class of variable is numeric.
+**1.  subjectID:** The class of variable is integer.
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 **2. activityID:**  The variable was coded as factor and represent as class labels with their activity name.
 **3. tBodyAcc-XYZ:**  The class of variable is numeric.
 In this variable name has 4 level: Time - Body- Acceleration- 3-axial signal.
 **4. tGravityAcc-XYZ:** The class of variable is numeric.
 In this variable name has 4 level: Time -Gravity - Acceleration- 3-axial signal.